-As a qualified nurse and unqualified parent, I am well placed to develop and deliver training for practitioners who care for families of children with complex disabilities.
-It is incredibly rewarding seeing the impact our story has on professionals and the effect training can have on future practice.
+As a qualified nurse, unqualified parent and expert by experience, I am well placed to develop and deliver training for practitioners who care for families of children with complex disabilities.
+I am passionate about co-production and using effective communication as the foundation for best practice and good care.
+It is incredibly rewarding seeing the impact our story has on professionals and the effect training can have on practice and outcomes.
 Many practitioners who have read The Skies I’m Under, state it has challenged their perceptions and had a positive impact upon their practice.
+Using our story I give practitioners the heart beat of lived experience in a way that improves practice and informs change.

 Each teaching session delivered is tailored to client experience, setting and learning objectives.
 The training can be stand alone or part of a larger module of work.
 It is relevant for those working within education, health and social care, whether they are still undergoing training or have been in the job for years.